Königlich Bayerisches Amtsgericht

 Königlich Bayerisches Amtsgericht (Royal Bavarian District Court) is a German comedy television series.
 It was produced by ZDF in the years 1968 to 1972 and contains 52 episodes.

-It is set in the German Empire shortly before World War I and revolves around the court proceedings of the Königlich Bayerisches Amtsgericht in the fictional Bavarian small town Geisbach.
+It is set in the fictional town of Geisbach in Lower Bavaria, a province of the Kingdom of Bavaria, in itself a part of the German Empire, shortly before World War I and revolves around the court proceedings of the local Königlich Bayerisches Amtsgericht.

 Almost all actors speak with a Bavarian dialect.

 The series features many famous Bavarian actors like Gustl Bayrhammer, Hans Baur and Max Grießer.